 Planting tomatoes in a

-container or pot is perfect for those who have very little space.
-Just
+pot or container is perfect for those who have very little space.

 be sure to use a pot at least 18 to 24 inches high and 15 to 20 inches